singh1114/best/_posts/2020-04-12-beginners-guide-to-classification-decision-trees-sklearn.md

 {% include math.html math_code="$Where\ P(k)\ is\ the\ proportion\ of\ training\ instances\ with\ class\ k$" %}

-> Minimum value that the Gini index can get is 0.
+> Minimum value that the Gini index can have is 0.

 For example, A coin having heads on both sides will give Gini Index as 0.